Vazquez-Michael-V/searching_lists/README.md

 # searching_lists
 Searches lists for keywords given by the user.
-Future versions will search text files and excel files.
+Future versions will search excel files.